 but yeahh… even though i’m ranting, I love second hand clothes!My wardrobe is over 50% thrifted :P

-i dont like when i find something designer that is so cute then theres like stains on it, ive never made the mistake of buying something without looking for stains though so thats good, but i find something cute and get excited but then see that it has stains. :/ but yesturday i found a BUNCH of bannana republic, and zara cardigans in like every color at my local goodwill :) i only but 2 though cause i really dont need alot more. i also hate how i find something cute then think oh idk where id wear that then get home and im like oh i shouldve bought itposted almost 4 years ago
+i dont like when i find something designer that is so cute then theres like stains on it, ive never made the mistake of buying something without looking for stains though so thats good, but i find something cute and get excited but then see that it has stains. :/ but yesturday i found a BUNCH of bannana republic, and zara cardigans in like every color at my local goodwill :) i only but 2 though cause i really dont need alot more. i also hate how i find something cute then think oh idk where id wear that then get home and im like oh i shouldve bought itposted about 4 years ago

 I’m rebuilding my wardrobe after a two year shopping ban I imposed on myself so I could pay off some debts.
 Now I’m back on the prowl and I’m finding that sensible thrifting is helping me check off a lot of needed items off my list.
 I hope to get to 50% thrifted so I can purchase higher end items like shoes and bags.